-This is a story for primary school children, written by Richard Habelrih, a young man on the autism spectrum.
+Timmy the Turtle is a story written by Richard Habelrih, a young man on the autism spectrum.
 Richard transforms his experiences growing up with constant bullying into a story that inspires friendship and inclusion.

 The animation is available for schools and interested parties to purchase as a digital download coupled with a valuable resource in the form of workbook to help schools reinforce the themes presented in the animation.